-ESPresense and Home Assistant – The Saga Continues
+ESPresense and Home Assistant – The Adventure Continues

 Home Assistant main screen

-To avoid repeating myself, look at other articles in here where I realised that Home Assistant was for me to be the successor to my long-cherished Node-Red-based home automation system.
-Little did I realise just how much farther I’d take the idea now I don’t have to do all the heavy lifting.
-You’ll also see if you go looking that I’ve been tinkering with ChatGPT4 and now Claude AI to get some help with coding – with mixed results.
+To avoid repeating myself, look at other articles in here where I realised that Home Assistant was for me to be the successor to my long-cherished Node-Red-based home automation system (especially as they’ve now formally discontinued support for my beloved NR-UI v 1).
+Little did I realise just how much farther I’d take HA now I don’t have to do all the heavy lifting (thanks Claude AI – my new deeply flawed technical assistant).

-The article is about this weekend’s complete success with Home Assistant, ESPresense and Claude AI.
+The article is about this week’s successes with Home Assistant, ESPresense and Claude AI.
 I hope you find it interesting.

 To cut to the quick, while waiting for some BT beacons, tiny ESP32 boards and a new Smart Band (Mi 8) to arrive from AliExpress, I’ve been having a play.
 What I wanted was person detection in my living room and Office.
-I’ll eventually add bedroom, second person etc., but that’s just a detail and having gotten the detection working in ESPresence and Home Assistant, the next step was what to DO with that.
+I’ve just added bedroom with more to come, second person etc., but that’s just a detail and having gotten the detection working in ESPresence and Home Assistant, the next step was what to DO with that.
 Oh – Xiaomi Mi 7 – you have to turn advertise on and kill the random MAC addressing – 2 button presses.

 LEDs on ESP32

 But what to do with that?
-I stumbled on the reality that my Atom Lite board has a single RGB serial LED which can be accessed in ESPresense (not in the documentation online but in the actual downloaded code).
-It turns out that the GRB option is the one I needed – so then I took my generic ESP32 board (livingroom) and added a single RGB serial LED from a strip – straight onto a GPIO.
+I stumbled on the reality that my Atom Lite (ESP32 and hence Bluetooth) board has a single RGB serial LED which can be accessed in ESPresense (not in the documentation online but in the actual downloaded code).
+It turns out that the GRB (not RGB) option is the one I needed – so then I took my generic ESP32 board (livingroom) and added a single RGB serial LED from a strip – straight onto a GPIO.

 M5Stack atom Matrix